 Boundaries: North: Maple Grove; East: Highway 169; South: Ridgemont Avenue, Luce Line Hiking and Biking Trail; West: Ferndale Road/Brockton Lane; area: 36 square miles

 Plymouth, 10 miles northwest of Minneapolis, maintained its rural character well into the 1970s, much longer than most Twin Cities suburbs, though today agriculture is a thing of the past.
-With a diverse economic base and a population of over 62,000, Plymouth supplies the Twin Cities with more than 48,000 jobs. lnterstate-494, highways 169 and 55, and county roads 6 and 9 run through the city, making it attractive to corporations.
-Major industries include manufacturing and distributing, printing, telecommunications and computer-related industries.
+With a diverse economic base and a population of over 62,000, Plymouth supplies the Twin Cities with more than 48,000 jobs. interstate-494, highways 169 and 55, and county roads 6 and 9 run through the city, making it attractive to corporations.
+Major industries include manufacturing and distributing, printing, telecommunications, and computer-related industries.
 Major shopping is minutes away at Ridgedale.
 Plymouth's stated goal is to provide its residents with a strong economic base, preserve the natural environment, and foster respect for individuals.
-Resources have been committed to preserving open space, and the city now has 70 miles of trails and about 40 parks, ranging from small neighborhood playgrounds to the large community playing fields by Parker's Lake.
+Resources have been committed to protecting open space, and the city now has 70 miles of trails and about 40 parks, ranging from small neighborhood playgrounds to the large community playing fields by Parker's Lake.
 Year-round recreation programs for all ages have something for everyone, from ballroom dance to community garden plots to rock climbing.
 The Plymouth Life Time Recreation Center, 763-509- 0909, includes an ice arena, pool complex, and fitness center.
 Plymouth Creek Center, 763-509-5280, on 34th Avenue between Plymouth Boulevard and Fembrook Lane, has an inflatable dome field house, a walking-jogging track, and a ballroom.

 The city works hard to make this a supportive environment for all ages.
 McGruff Trucks, driven by public works and park maintenance workers, offer safe havens for children who find themselves in need of assistance.
-The police department sells bike helmets at cost and the fire department sends their fire engines into the parks to do safety education.
+The police department sells bike helmets at cost, and the fire department sends their fire engines into the parks to do safety education.
 For seniors, Plymouth Towne Square has 97 units with subsidized rent for low-income residents.
-For first time home buyers, Plymouth participates in programs offered by the Minnesota Housing Finance Agency, 763-509-5413.
+For first-time home buyers, Plymouth participates in programs offered by the Minnesota Housing Finance Agency, 763-509-5413.

 Area Code: 763